php-fig/fig-standards/proposed/autoloader.md

   `\Foo\Bar\Baz\Qux` and a `namespace prefix` of `\Foo\Bar\`, the `relative class name` is `Baz\Qux`.

-- `base directory`: The absolute directory path in the file system where the files for `relative class names` have their root.
+- `base directory`: The directory path in the file system where the files for `relative class names` have their root.

 - `mapped file name`: The path in the file system that must be included for a fully qualified class name.
 Given a fully qualified class name of